codaco1a/project-clean/Documentations/aws-eb-cli-related.md

 * Create:
   `eb create --sample environtment-Name`

+* Use:
+  make sure you are using the same environment: `eb use environment-name`.

 * Deploy to EBS:
   You might need to execute `eb use environment-name`.
 Then `eb deploy` Don't forget to add Deploy PATH to .elasticbeanstalk/config.yml